Home Tools Blog About

 What are Universal Links?

-Universal Links allow iOS apps to open specific web URLs directly in your app instead of Safari, providing a seamless user experience.
+Universal Links allow iOS apps to open specific web URLs directly in your app instead of Safari, so users stay in your app without a browser detour.

 How do I test if my AASA file works?